Funded Projects

 Head researcher involved: Bruno Dorin

-Foresight ZBNF Andhra 2050 : This project aims to carry out a collective retro-prospective study (from the 1960s to 2050) on structural changes in agriculture, employment and income inequality in Andhra Pradesh (a Southern State of India with 90 millions inhabitants in 2018), notably by testing a scenario of future conversion of all farmers to a form of agroecology called “ZBNF” (Zero Budget Natural Farming).
+Foresight ZBNF Andhra 2050: This project aims to carry out a collective retro-prospective study (from the 1960s to 2050) on structural changes in agriculture, employment, and income inequality in Andhra Pradesh (a Southern State of India with 90 million inhabitants in 2018), notably by testing a scenario of future conversion of all farmers to a form of agroecology called “ZBNF” (Zero Budget Natural Farming).
 This scenario could be the first Indian – and even worldwide – scenario of large-scale agroecological transition.
-The project “Foresight ZBNF-Andhra 2050” is co-financed by the government of Andhra Pradesh, CIRAD and FAO.
-Its expected duration is two years (from October 2018 to December 2020), and its scientific direction is provided by Bruno Dorin and the adaptation of his quantitative tool/model “Agribiom” aiming to assist foresights and implementations of collective desired futures.
+The project “Foresight ZBNF-Andhra 2050” is co-financed by the government of Andhra Pradesh, CIRAD, and FAO.
+Its expected duration is two years (from October 2018 to December 2020), and its scientific direction is provided by Bruno Dorin and the adaptation of his quantitative tool/model “Agribiom” aiming to assist foresight and implementations of collective desired futures.

 Head researcher involved: Bruno Dorin